A Home Theater Receiver combines the functions of three components:

 The Multi-Zone function allows a Home Theater Receiver to actually control either the same, or a separate, source than the one being listened to in the main room, to another location.
-For example, the user can be watching a DVD movie with surround sound in the main room, while someone else can listen to a CD player in another, at the same time.
-Both the DVD player and CD player are connected to the same Receiver, but are accessed and controlled separately using the same main Receiver.
+For example, the user can be watching a Blu-ray Disc or DVD movie with surround sound in the main room, while someone else can listen to a CD player in another, at the same time.
+Both the Blu-ray or DVD player and CD player are connected to the same Receiver, but are accessed and controlled separately using the same main Receiver.

 How Multi-Zone Capability is Implemented